Ibrahim-Rezq/nabd/README.md

 ## 🗺️ Roadmap (MVP Phases Overview)

-Nobd will evolve through several **MVP stages**, each expanding on functionality while maintaining simplicity.
+Nabd will evolve through several **MVP stages**, each expanding on functionality while maintaining simplicity.
 This roadmap outlines the _conceptual development path_ — not specific technical tasks.

 ---